rolling-sagas/rs-doc/components/README.md

 ### Proposal C:

-Players will only have **visual representation** of their characters (Only the face).
-The investigator, occupation, and stats etc. are all determined by the **creator** for that **session**.
+Players will have their own designated **character** which they create from scratch.
+This character take on different investigator roles, and whenever the player would like to switch a role, all they need to do is reallocate the skill points and characteristics.

+- When the **character** levels up, the **total** points to reallocate increases.
+So occupation level is consistent all across the board. **Players can grow their character**

+- Higher the character level, the more combat moves it can learn and use.

-- There can be multiple investigators available to select from.
+- **When reallocating, the previous occupation state can be saved**

-- Furthermore, the players can also **only** inherit the stats, of the **story specific character**, leaving the visuals exactly the way they like it.

-- **This will be more convenient for quick start**
+- **This will be more similar to BG3, when changing classes, previous exp progression is carried over**